 Cop15 targets

 The environment is rising up the public agenda.
-Often on the tailwind of climate environmentalism, biodiversity (or apply: nature/wildlife/flora/fauna/fungi) is increasingly entering everyday narratives.
+Often on the tailwind of climate environmentalism, biodiversity is increasingly entering everyday narratives.
 After COP27, many lamented the lack of media coverage of COP15 on the Convention of Biological Diversity.
-Perhaps no wonder when there’s no one easy ‘1.5degree’ soundbite, but a list of 23 targets.
+Perhaps no wonder when there’s no one easy ‘1.5degree’ headline, but a list of 23 targets some of which have been distilled into a ’30×30′ soundbite (please read detail of Targets 2 and 3 – as it’s way more than ‘protected’ areas).

 Achieving them is made more tortuous when picture editors, even at the UN Environment Programme, fail to demonstrate the difference between exploitation [unsustainable] and harvesting [sustainable] of natural resources while reports focus on high impact headlines.

-This 2023 blog is about what has not generally been reported on from the COP target list.
-But may be of great interest in restoring biodiversity on a resilient long-term basis.
+This blog is about what has not generally been reported on from the COP target list, but may be of great interest in restoring biodiversity on a resilient long-term basis.

 Did anyone see any reports on Target 4 (manage to minimise human-wildlife conflict), Target 5 (harvest and trade of wild species), Target 6 (invasive species), Target 9 (management and use of wild species), Target 10 (agriculture – see para below) or Target 12 (conservation and sustainable use of biodiversity)?
 That is because conserving wildlife is mainly about understanding people.
 The more we understand the latter, the more we can save the former.